-Markets are sometimes perverse beasts, often prone to knee-jerk reactions.
-At last week’s regular Federal Open Markets Committee (FOMC), the US Federal Reserve’s monetary policy committee, members talked about thinking about when the right time might be to begin tapering the current $120bn a month bond purchasing programme.
+Markets are sometimes perverse beasts, frequently fickle masters, often prone to knee-jerk reactions.
+At last week’s regular Federal Open Markets Committee (FOMC), the US Federal Reserve’s monetary policy committee, members talked about thinking about when the right time might be to begin tapering the current $120bn a month quantitative easing bond purchasing programme.
 They pondered whether interest rates might need to rise in 2023 rather than in 2024 as the nerves jangle about inflation.

-Just consider that for a moment: “talked about thinking about…”, in essence, two steps away from actually doing anything at all.
+Just consider that for a moment: “talked about thinking about…”, in essence, two steps away from actually doing anything at all, where decisive action would be the second derivative.
 Nevertheless, markets reacted sharply: economically sensitive equities fell; in fixed income, counterintuitively, bond yields fell as prices rose; the dollar went up in value.

 Is this the end of the ‘reinflation trade’, the one in which ‘value’ companies have enjoyed seven months in the sunshine before being cast into the shadows once more, while ‘growth’ companies regain their almost unbroken position of dominance enjoyed for more than a decade?